ULB-Darmstadt/eln-finder-web-pages/static-pages/faq.md

   - the metadata/description of the data generated in the experiment and, if applicable, the files (or links to them) and inferences related to it
 - the long term preservation and access of all this information in compliance with long-term archival criteria

 Orientation along Categorisation (Dirnagl, Przesdzing: A pocket guide to electronic laboratory notebooks in the academic life sciences, https://f1000research.com/articles/5-2/v1#SM1): The first category, pure recording systems such as Evernote, were not included.
-Included are primarily systems for data recording in the laboratory (e.g. Labfolder plugin with ELN functionalities) and LIMS (Laboratory Inventory Management Systems).
+Included are primarily systems for data recording in the laboratory (e.g. Labfolder plugin with ELN functionalities) and LIMS (Laboratory Inventory Management Systems, more information about LIMS systems see https://www.lims.de/).
 For data management systems, we cover only the ELN components.

 ### Which sources were used for the compilation of the ELN metadata?